billxyz/billxyz.github.io/README.md

-# hello-world
+# Hello World
-repository for studying GitHub
+repository for studying GitHub and blog

 I changed somethings.
-And a letter was deleted?
+And was a letter deleted?